 If you don’t have what you do need to protect, definitely a blank paper cannot do anything to it, so firstly create a logo that has to be trademarked.
 It can be a symbol, image, words, shape, or a combination of them.
-Even if you use common shapes, make sure that the final trademark is distinctive and stands-out.
-Although it may sound very simple and easy task, trust us it is not.
+Even if you use familiar shapes, make sure that the final trademark is distinctive and stands-out.
+Although it may sound straightforward and easy task, trust us it is not.
 It is not like googling a word and getting it registered.
 It does not work like that.

 Now, the role of a trademark attorney comes to play.
-For example, on the off chance that you possess a brick company, you cannot choose your logo to be “brick”, it does not have anything different.
-This is the place where the attorney advises you through the design process and ensures that the logo created is sufficiently unique for registering it as a trademark and matches the company’s vision.
+For example, on the off chance that you possess a brick company, you cannot choose your logo to be “brick,” it does not have anything different.
+It is the place where the attorney advises you through the design process and ensures that the logo created is sufficiently unique for registering it as a trademark and matches the company’s vision.

 Conduct a trademark search for existing trademark logos

-Well, if you don’t know much about the tools that an individual can freely access, read our article of Trademark search (We are sure that it will help you to conduct your own search).
+Well, if you don’t know much about the tools that an individual can freely access, read our article of Trademark search (We are sure that it will help you to conduct your search).

 Find the quality of uniqueness in your Trademark

 Organizations regularly utilize a non-specific or original image to present their brand.
-With a specific end goal to get an approval from the USPTO, you should plan a logo that has uniqueness.
+With a specific end goal to get approval from the USPTO, you should plan a logo that has uniqueness.
 As it were, there must be something special about your logo that separates it from the various enlisted trademarks.
-The general modification done to the basic symbols include adding a wordmark to a non-specific symbol, or a twist in the design or a unique color to it.
+The extensive modification done to the basic symbols include adding a wordmark to a non-specific symbol, or a twist in the design or a unique color to it.
 Doing as such will fortify your responsibility for the mark and will likewise help shield you from infringement in future.

 Apply for the trademark

 The standard trademark application contains a section that is used to address that an application is being filed with the note of “intent to use”.
-Upon receiving the application, Notice of Allowance is issued by the government.
+Upon receiving the form, Notice of Allowance is issued by the government.
 After which

 - File an extension.